 Hybrid mattresses usually refer to a combination of latex, memory foam, or innerspring mattresses but can include other materials and combinations as well.
 The best hybrid beds tend to offer a good balance of support and pressure relief, while having responsiveness and cooling features.
 Motion transfer will also be better on a hybrid than an innerspring with the help of more motion-absorbing layers.

-Hybrids tend to be a good option to “please the masses.”
+A hybrid tends to be a “best of both worlds” option.
 If you and your significant other want different things in a mattress, then a hybrid might be the best option for you.
 However, getting the best of both worlds can sometimes mean a higher price point.
 Hybrid mattresses can also be extremely heavy, making transporting and handling challenging in some cases.